Corb3nik/Corb3nik.github.io/_posts/inshack-2019/2019-05-04-bypasses-everywhere.md

 XSS on the `/admin` page via the XSS on the `/article` page.
 The `/admin` page doesn't have any CSP rules, therefore an XSS on `/admin` would allow us to leak its contents easily.

-> Note : I mentionned earlier that there was already an XSS on /admin.
+> Note : I mentioned earlier that there was already an XSS on /admin.
 Unfortunately, that XSS is blocked by the XSS auditor, and we couldn't find any bypasses for it.

 ## Introducing iframes